Kasamh Se: 5 years later

 Krishna and Atharva are now five years old.
-Pia does not take care of them.
-Bani, who has adopted the name Durga Dasgupta, returns to take her children and exposes Pia for what she has done and take revenge against Jai.
-Later she learns that Jai has done nothing and he testified against her only to save her.
-Pia is thrown out of the house.
+Pia does not take care of them or Veer.
+Bani, who has adopted the name Durga Dasgupta, returns to take her children, expose Pia for what she has done, and take revenge against Jai.
+Later, she learns that Jai had done nothing and he testified against her only to save her.
+Pia is thrown out of the house and tries to get Veer back.
 Pia meets with an accident and is left in a wheelchair.
-Bani and Rano forgive her and help her.
+Bani and Rano forgive and help her.

-It is revealed that Bani had a twin sister Anamika and she is dead.
-Her husband Daksh Randheria became mentally unstable after that.
+It is revealed that Bani had a twin sister, Anamika, who was given away as a newborn and is dead.
+Her husband, Daksh Randheria, became mentally unstable after that.
 He only acts normal when he is with Bani.
 Krishna and Atharva are kidnapped and murdered in front of Bani and Jai.
 Struck by the loss of his children and instigation by Jigyasa, Jai kicks Bani out of the house.
-Jai's aunt supports Bani and leaves the house.
+Jai's aunt supports Bani and leaves the house with her.
 Bani, feeling like she has nothing left, tries to kill herself but is saved.
 She is revealed to be pregnant and finds hope in her life again.
 Daksh is cured.